 - Canadian ESDC Employment/Wage Data – National, Province, Region

 - Real Jobs – Direct link to six different search engines by job title and selected Labor Market Area

 - You control which report sections are printed in HTML or saved in DOCX or PDF format.
 Some reports in XLSx format.

-- Save your personal, named favorite sets of report styles for later re-use (unique report styles preferred by each referral source)
+- Save your personal, named favorite sets of report styles for later re-use (For example, build a unique report style preferred by each referral source)

 - Saving of Client Data, Work History, and Worker Profile Adjustments for subsequent re-runs with different hypotheticals

-- Secure storage of client data and encrypted reports
+- Secure storage of client data and retrieval of encrypted reports

 - Unlimited re-runs on unlimited clients that you directly serve to explore multiple hypothetical RFC conditions